ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab09.md

 # Tables

-Welcome to lab 3!
-This week, we'll learn about *tables*, which let us work with multiple arrays of data about the same things.
+In this lab, we'll learn about *tables*, which let us work with multiple arrays of data about the same things.
 Tables are described in [a ebook chapter](http://www.inferentialthinking.com/chapters/05/tables.html).

 First, setup the coding environment and start to execute code